dafny-lang/dafny/docs/_includes/Grammar.md

 A character constant is enclosed by "'" and includes either a character from the ``charChar`` set, or an escaped character.
-Note that although Unicode letters are not allowed in Dafny identifiers, Dafny does support Unicode in its character and string constants and in its data.
+Note that although Unicode letters are not allowed in Dafny identifiers, Dafny does support [Unicode in its character, string, and verbatim strings constants and in its comments](#sec-unicode).
 A character constant has type `char`.